PG&E plan offers billions to victims, others after wildfires

-SAN FRANCISCO — PG&E Corp. released a plan Monday to offer nearly $18 billion to victims, insurance companies and cities and local governments in Northern California that battled wildfires sparked by electrical equipment.
+SAN FRANCISCO — PG&E Corp. proposed Monday to resolve its bankruptcy case by offering nearly $18 billion to settle claims from devastating wildfires started by its equipment in recent years — an amount immediately criticized by victims who said less than half of that is intended for them.

-The preliminary plan filed in federal court is part of its plan to exit from Chapter 11 bankruptcy protection.
+The preliminary plan filed in federal court is part of its effort to exit from Chapter 11 bankruptcy protection by next year.

-PG&E sought the protection in January because it said it could not afford an estimated $30 billion in damages from deadly wildfires caused by company equipment, including a November fire that killed 86 people and largely destroyed the town of Paradise.
+PG&E sought the protection in January because it said it could not afford billions in damages from wildfires in 2017 and 2018 that were caused by company equipment, including a November fire that killed 86 people and largely destroyed the Northern California town of Paradise.

 The company said in court papers it was confident it could raise more than $30 billion in debt and equity financing from the largest banks in the nation.
 The strategy would not result in rate increases for its customers, PG&E said.